ADD CONDITION

 Nonclinical Toxicology

 If pregnant or breastfeeding, it is advised to consult a health professional prior to use.
-Upon application, a transient burning sensation may occur; however, this sensation typically resolves within several days.
+Upon application, a transient burning sensation may occur; however, this typically resolves within several days.
 In the event of a severe burning sensation, it is recommended to discontinue use immediately.
+No additional relevant information regarding nonclinical toxicology or animal pharmacology and toxicology is available.

 Postmarketing Experience

 Rare cases of serious burns have been reported in association with products of this type.
 It has been noted that used patches may still contain the drug product, which can lead to serious adverse effects if chewed or ingested by children or pets.
-Users may experience a transient burning sensation upon application, which typically resolves within several days.
-However, if a severe burning sensation occurs, it is advised to discontinue use immediately.
-Additionally, discontinuation is recommended if the condition worsens, if redness is observed over the affected area, if excess skin irritation occurs, if symptoms persist for more than 7 days or recur after resolution, or if signs of skin injury such as pain, swelling, or blistering are present at the application site.
+A transient burning sensation may occur upon application; however, this sensation typically resolves within several days.
+In instances where a severe burning sensation is experienced, it is advised to discontinue use immediately.
+Additionally, discontinuation is recommended if the condition worsens, if redness is observed over the affected area, if excess skin irritation occurs, if symptoms persist for more than seven days or recur after resolution, or if signs of skin injury such as pain, swelling, or blistering are present at the application site.

 Patient Counseling